Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Introduction

 \section{Introduction}

 The importance of volatility as a risk measure of financial assets was first observed by \cite{Markowitz}.
-Since then, research on the historical volatility of financial asset prices has progressed.
+Since then, research on the historical volatility of financial asset prices has increased.
 For example, seminal studies on volatility were conducted via autoregressive heteroscedastic models, proposed by \cite{Engle} and \cite{Bollerslev}, which typically estimates the volatilities based on daily data.
-Daily data as well as intraday data have become useful for volatility estimation with the development of computing, recording, and storage technology, thereby advancing the theory and practice of volatility estimation.
+Daily data as well as intraday data have become useful for volatility estimation with developments in computing, recording, and storage technology, thereby advancing the theory and practice of volatility estimation.